FluuxIO/go-xmpp/cmd/sendxmpp/README.md

       --jid string        using jid (required)
   -m, --muc               reciever is a muc (join it before sending messages)
-      --password string   using password for your jid (required) -i, --stdin             read from stdin instatt of 2. argument
+      --password string   using password for your jid (required)
 ```